hbctraining/DGE_workshop_salmon_online/lessons/03_DGE_QC_analysis.md

 > pheatmap(rld_cor, annotation = meta, color = heat.colors, border_color=NA, fontsize = 10,
 >			fontsize_row = 10, height=20)
 > ```
-> Curious on all of the available [color palettes offered by the RColorBrewer package](http://www.r-graph-gallery.com/38-rcolorbrewers-palettes/)?
+> Curious about all of the available [color palettes offered by the RColorBrewer package](http://www.r-graph-gallery.com/38-rcolorbrewers-palettes/)?
 Try typing in your console `display.brewer.all()` and see what happens!
 >

 ---